lorepirri/cayman-blog/README.md

 For more information about configuring this plugin, see the official [Jekyll Feed plugin](https://github.com/jekyll/jekyll-feed) page.

+### SEO tags

+Cayman Blog includes simple SEO tags from [jekyll-social-metatags](https://github.com/lorepirri/jekyll-social-metatags).
+Have a look at the page for its usage.

+The usage is compatible with the plugin [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag), which provides a battle-tested template of crowdsourced best-practices.

+To switch to a better SEO tags however, one should install [Jekyll Feed plugin](https://github.com/jekyll/jekyll-feed):

+1. Add this line to your site's Gemfile:

+    ```ruby
+    gem 'jekyll-seo-tag'
+    ```

+2. And then add this line to your site's `_config.yml`:

+    ```yml
+    gems:
+      - jekyll-seo-tag
+    ```

+3. Replace with the following, the `<!-- jekyll-seo-tag -->` comment in your site's `default.html`:

+      ```liquid
+      {% seo %}
+      ```

+For more information about configuring this plugin, see the official [Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag) page.

 ### Stylesheet

 If you'd like to add your own custom styles: